kunterbunt2/mercator/README.md

 - simulation advanceintime is triggered every frame.
 - ensure adding/removing lights does not cause any caching to get dirty.
 - optimize selected path performance.
-- audio engine cannot switch to new audio output.
 - stations should be further apart.
 - add SSAO.